A dental hygienist’s best friend: Modern cloud-based technology makes a great career even better

-The platform is ideal for hygienists who want to work part time, find temp-to-perm positions, fill in gaps in their schedules, or earn more by working extra hours outside of their regular jobs.
-It lets you talk directly with practice owners to learn more about their open jobs and their practices.
+The platform is ideal for dental hygienists who want to work part time, find temp-to-perm positions, fill gaps in their schedules and earn more by working extra hours outside their regular jobs.
+It lets you talk directly with practice owners to learn more about their open jobs and their practices before accepting a position.

-Make your career your own.
+Make your career your own

 Trey Tepichin graduated from Duke University with a B.S. in biology and economics and a minor in chemistry.
 He went on to obtain his J.D. from Harvard Law School.
 While in law school, he taught two years of introductory micro- and macro-economics at Harvard and was awarded with three Certificates of Distinction in Teaching.